 - Databases are simple to use

-- Free plan decent
+- Free plan is decent

 - Cons